TobikoData/sqlmesh/docs/concepts/tests.md

 ### Example

-Since we already have a test for `sqlmesh_example.full_model`, in this example we'll show how to create a test for `sqlmesh_example.incremental_model`, which is provided as part of the `sqlmesh init` command and defined as follows:
+Since we already have a test for `sqlmesh_example.full_model`, in this example we'll show how to generate a test for `sqlmesh_example.incremental_model`, which is provided as part of the `sqlmesh init` command and defined as follows:

 ```sql linenums="1"
 MODEL (